rmcanany/SolidEdgeStorekeeper/Readme.md

   Change the data directory to `Preferences\DataSE2019` if you want to use the alternative templates.
 You will have to restart the program for the change to take effect.

 - **MATERIAL TABLE**
 The material table is usually your normal SE material table.
-However, for a quick test of the program, an alternative is to use `Storekeeper.mtl` from `Preferences\Templates`.
-Copy it to your Solid Edge Materials directory to make it available.
+However, for a quick test of the program, an alternative is to use `StorekeeperSE2019.mtl` or `StorekeeperSE2024.mtl` from `Preferences\TemplatesSE2019` or `Preferences\TemplatesSE2024` .
+Copy it (or both) to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.

   If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet and templates as needed.